 What is Merasa Origins?

 Merasa Origins is a three-part immersive wellness series designed to explore the evolution of Balinese wellbeing.
 It consists of three separate four-day retreats, each delving into a different culture that has influenced Bali’s wellness traditions.
-The journey begins with India in June 2026, continues with Java in September 2026, and concludes with Bali in November 2026.
+The journey began with India in June 2026 (I’ve got the sneak peek below).
+Then, it continues with Java in September 2026, and concludes with Bali in November 2026.
 Each retreat is guided by a wellness practitioner from the respective region.

 What can I expect from Merasa Origins?

 Each retreat lasts four days, with a thoughtful flow between movement and stillness.
-Mornings begin with gentle yoga, breathwork and meditation, followed by knowledge-sharing sessions and workshops, alongside time for rest and self-reflection.
-Breakfast, lunch and dinner are included, ensuring your body receives the nourishment it needs throughout the experience.
+Mornings begin with gentle movement, breathwork and meditation, followed by knowledge-sharing sessions and workshops, alongside time for rest and self-reflection.
+Breakfast, lunch and dinner at Potato Head’s multiple dining outlets are included, ensuring your body receives the nourishment it needs throughout the experience.

 Why I’m looking forward to joining Merasa Origins